rarible/protocol/docs/union-sdk.md

 Few more things:

-1. If you're wondering what's "staging" in `createRaribleSdk` it's environment parameter.
+1. If you're wondering what's "staging" in `createRaribleSdk` it's an environment parameter.
 We have four options here:

     * `prod` (mainnet)
     * `dev` (ropsten)